Women and haemophilia

 Haemophilia and you

-For many years, haemophilia was believed to affect only men and boys.
-However, this isn’t the whole story — women and girls can have haemophilia too.
-In addition, women can be carriers of the condition.
+For many years, haemophilia was often thought to only affect men and boys.
+But this isn’t the whole story.
+Haemophilia can affect women and girls too.

 Closeup of the back of a man holding a newborn baby in his arms